 The partnership programme will aim to provide relevant technical support in order to contribute to South Africa’s ambition to increase its renewable energy capacity.
-The partnership with DoE and ESKOM (Skal der tilføjes en forklaring af disse forkortelser?) covers an area of work that is not covered by other development partners in South Africa and thus fills an important gap.
+The partnership with DoE and ESKOM covers an area of work that is not covered by other development partners in South Africa and thus fills an important gap.
 The programme focuses on areas where Denmark has particular expertise to offer such as the integration of high shares of renewable energy into the grid, advanced forecasting, and the transition from a fossil fuel-based electricity system to one that to a larger extent is diversified, for example through the use of policy implementation scenarios to help support policy making and long range planning.

-The cooperation is divided into two parts of?
-“Development Engagements”.
-The first Development Engagement focuses on “Recurrent planning processes and attached inputs? are informed by even more consolidated data, forecasts, peer reviewed assumptions and additional long range policy implementation scenarios for a less-carbon intensive electricity sector including through expansion of RE-generation capacity”.
-The second Development Engagement objective is to facilitate the development of a less carbon intensive power sector by assisting in ensuring an “enhanced power system ability to integrate the renewable energy generated in a cost effective way”.
+The cooperation is divided in to two parts or “Development Engagements”.
+The first Development Engagement focuses on “Recurrent planning processes and attached input are informed by even more consolidated data, forecasts, peer reviewed assumptions and additional long range policy implementation scenarios for a less-carbon intensive electricity sector including through expansion of RE-generation capacity”.
+The second Development Engagement objective is to facilitate the development of a less carbon intensive power sector by assisting in ensuring a “enhanced power system ability to integrate the renewable energy generated in a cost effective way”.

 Funding from the Danish Climate Envelope